davidhuk/david-harris-mp2/README.md

 I had to make the tough choice to sacrifice time spent on the front-end design, HTML, CSS etc. I found that the more I learnt, tried, and built with JavaScript, the more problems I encountered.
 This led to more time learning, building, and testing.
 This then impacted the deadline and made me have to re-scope and aim for a more basic designed game.

 Overall, I am very happy with the progress I have made with JavaScript.
-The build for this game has been very challanging, many times I hit dead-end walls with ideas I have had, but once researched, 1.
+The build for this game has been very challenging, many times I hit dead-end walls with ideas I have had, but once researched, 1.
 The ideas do not work due to the design of the game logic, or 2.
 Needs a lot more advanced features and logic flow to run, meaning lots of time for something that I thoughts would be a simple fix.

 If I had the chance to start this project over with a fresh timescales & deadline, with my new understanding of JavaScript, I would aim to have different features, aim to have smaller separate functions that can be called upon independently.
 I finally understood why having separate functions in JavaScript is best practice is and is a good idea, unfortunately this was past the point of new return of timescales for delivery during this project.
 This was a double-edged sword though; I am partly glad that I made a new coder mistake of too much logic within on function early on in my career as it taught me a harsh lesson and forced me into stressful situations but forced me to learn a lot at a rapid rate to fix the mistakes.